WardenDrew/Hotkeys/README.md

-# Hotkeys
+# Hotkeys2
 A small .NET Library for Global Hotkey binding.
-Updated to .NET 6.0
+Built upon @mrousavy's original .NET Framework library [Hotkeys](https://github.com/mrousavy/Hotkeys) and reimagined for .NET 6

-# Usage
+## Usage

 See the `Hotkeys.Example` project for a more complicated example demonstrating the `HotkeyService` and how to handle some edge cases that come up when implementing a KeyDown listener to let a user choose their own hotkeys.